In this blog post

 And those are just the highlights!
 StackState v5.0 sets a new standard for observability, helping your team detect and locate problems faster than ever, with even less manual effort.
 The v5.0 release contains lots of other improvements too – for a full list, check out the release notes.

 Want to see how all of these new features translate into faster troubleshooting, better control, and less effort for your team?
-Please join our product team for the webinar: 'Getting Started With Observability' on July 14 at 11:00 am ET / 17:00 CET.
-You can register here.
+Please watch the on-demand webinar: "Getting Started With Observability."

 12 min read